analog124/WgLink/README.md

 * python3
 * ExtractMatrix (if using TenSQR calculating local region haplotype): https://github.com/SoYeonA/TenSQR
 * TenSQR.py and its prerequisites (if using TenSQR calculating local region haplotype): https://github.com/SoYeonA/TenSQR
-* abayesQR (if using aBayesQR calculating local region haplotype) : https://github.com/SoYeonA/aBayesQR
+* aBayesQR (if using aBayesQR calculating local region haplotype) : https://github.com/SoYeonA/aBayesQR

 ### Functions
 * TenSQR: Using TenSQR as local region haplotype calculation tool
-* abayesQR: Using abayesQR as local region haplotype calculation tool
+* aBayesQR: Using aBayesQR as local region haplotype calculation tool

 ### Quick start with included example data

 Example data is provided in the "Example" folder.
 Users can see the reference, fastq files under the “Example” folder.
-After updating absolute paths of executable (such as bwa etc) and parent folder in the TenSQR.config file, users can run PoolHapX by a simple commands:
+After updating absolute paths of executable (such as bwa etc) and parent folder in the TenSQR.config file, users can run WgLink by a simple commands:

 Usage:

 `java -jar WgLink.jar TenSQR TenSQR.config`

-Users will then generate the final haplotype results for each pool at the “output” folder under their working directory.
+Users will then generate the final haplotype results at the “output” folder: Final.Haps .

+If users want to try using abayesQR as local region haplotype calculation tool.
+Users can updating absolute paths of executable (such as bwa etc) and parent folder in the aBayesQR.config file, users can run WgLink by a simple commands:

+`java -jar WgLink.jar aBayesQR aBayesQR.config`